THE ROLE OF THE GOVERNORS

 Science - A Laughton

-S Cozens (Chair), J Day, A Laughton, M Bocking, S Brown, A Williams, L Symonds and A Senior.
+S Cozens (Chair), J Day, A Laughton, M Bocking, S Brown, A Williams, L Symonds and D Liddle.

-A Laughton (Chair) Rev. M Dale, S Cozens, J Brooks, Rev. B Burton and A Senior.
+A Laughton (Chair) Rev. M Dale, S Cozens, Rev. B Burton and J Wilkinson.

 Finance and Premises Committee

-A Laughton (Chair), J Brooks, H Smith, R Hines, Rev M Dale and A Senior.
+A Laughton (Chair), J Brooks, H Smith, R Hines, J Clubb and D Liddle.

-J Day (Chair), M Bocking, A Laughton, A Senior, M Dale, Rev B Burton and R Hines.
+J Day (Chair), M Bocking, A Laughton, D Liddle, Rev M Dale and Rev B Burton.

 If you require any further information about the structure and remit of the members of DEMAT or the board of trustees please contact the DEMAT office - Andrew Read (CEO of DEMAT) 01353652720.